 Roasted beets are full of antioxidants, vitamins and minerals, making them a great healthy pregnancy snack.
 In the summertime you can find beets at your local store or farm stand.
 Today I’m sharing how to roast beets in the oven and an easy dressing to go on top for a delicious summer snack.
 It’s not often you get to eat a food that is dark red or purple, so grab some beets and let’s get started![Read more…] about How to Roast Beets in the Oven | Healthy Pregnancy Snack

 Packed with nutrients and delicious to eat, kale has been one of my favorite vegetables for over 10 years now.
-A few years ago my husband and I got some kale plants for our backyard, and we found ourselves with an abundance of kale flowers.
-In case this ever happens to you, I decided to write up a recipe to use up those kale flowers.
-Join me as I show you how to cook kale flowers and I share our sautéed kale florets pasta recipe.
+Join me as I show you how to cook kale flowers.
+I also share our sautéed kale florets pasta recipe.
 It is the perfect healthy and delicious vegetarian dish for those warm summer nights.[Read more…] about How to Cook Kale Flowers + Sautéed Kale Florets Recipe

 I love making all things pumpkin in the fall.
 Pumpkin spice pancakes, pumpkin breakfast pie, pumpkin chili, and more.
 So this means I use a lot of pumpkin.
 We buy pumpkins for home decor, but I also buy them for baking and pureeing.
 In today’s post I will show you how to make pumpkin puree so you can use your pumpkins in all your fall baking.[Read more…] about How to Make Pumpkin Puree – Canned Pumpkin from Scratch